-The mentee can fail to understand that mentoring is a short term activity meant to upskill them to the point they can take on a task themselves.
+The mentee can fail to understand that mentoring is a short term activity meant to develop their skills to the point they can take on a task themselves.
 They can become over dependent on the mentor, taking a back seat rather than driving the relationship forward.

 Marketing Mentoring is often overlooked as an option for business.
 The most common solution is to use an agency to take on most, if not all, marketing tasks.
 They may be supported or managed by an internal person or left to get on with the task.
 The problem with agencies is the costs and the lack of a long term legacy.

-In small to medium-sized businesses mentoring takes existing personnel and develops them to the point they can take on the marketing task.
+In small to medium-sized businesses a mentor takes existing personnel and develops their skills to the point they can take on the marketing task.
 In larger organisations mentoring is used to upskill personnel or to fill gaps in marketing capability.